skyliquid22/datascience/README.md

 > **sphinx_build -b html `[Project_Dir]`/docs/source `[Project_Dir]`/docs/build**

-The documentation will be in `docs/build` as an HTML.
+The documentation will be available at `docs/build` in HTML format.

 ## License